jjanus12/oad_hol/lab01.md

 In the pop-up menu configure the following settings.
 Note the difference between 'Shared Infrastructure' and 'Dedicated Infrastructure'.

-1)Dedicated, a private cloud in public cloud choice.
+1) Dedicated, a private cloud in public cloud choice.
 A completely dedicated compute, storage, network and database service for only a single tenant.
 Dedicated infrastructure provides for the highest levels of security isolation and governance.
 The customer has customizable operational policies to guide Autonomous Operations for workload placement, workload optimization, update scheduling, availability level, over provisioning and peak usage.

-2)Shared, a simple and elastic choice.
+2) Shared, a simple and elastic choice.
 Oracle autonomously operates all aspects of the database life cycle from database placement to backup and updates.

 ![](images/lab01/ATP3.png)